-- High-speed trains.
-Today’s fastest trains cruise at 220 mph.
+- High-speed trains: The fastest trains cruise at 220 mph.

-- Dedicated high-speed lines.
-High-speed lines are like interstate highways with gentle curves and easy hills.
-All other railroads, roads, and walkways go over or under the tracks to create a sealed corridor.
+- Dedicated high-speed lines: All other railroads, roads, and walkways go over or under the tracks to create a sealed corridor.

 But, It Is Much More Than That

-High-speed rail should be a part of a larger network of trains, buses and other modes that all work together.
+High-speed rail should be a part of an integrated network of trains, buses, and planes that all work together.

 With easy and reliable travel connections, more people are drawn to the network.
 More demand makes the case for more frequent service, which further drives demand.